Quip builds out productivity offerings with 'Slides'

-Quip, the collaborative word processing app acquired by Salesforce for $750 million, has added a new slideshow creation feature, further adding to its capabilities as a productivity suite.
+Quip, the collaborative word processing app acquired by Salesforce for US$750 million, has added a new slideshow creation feature, further adding to its capabilities as a productivity suite.

 Quip was initially focused purely on word processing, but expanded its focus with the addition of a spreadsheet tool.
 Now, with the debut of Slides, the company has three of the basic components of major office productivity suites offered by Microsoft and Google.